speth/ember/readme.txt

     Or add parent directories of each of these modules to your ``PYTHONPATH``.

-6. Prepare the documentation (optional)
+5. Prepare the documentation (optional)

         $ doxygen
         $ cd doc/sphinx
-        $ make
+        $ make html

     To view the HTML docs, open ``doc/sphinx/html/index.html`` in your web browser.

-7. Prepare your kinetics mechanism.
+6. Prepare your kinetics mechanism.
 If you're starting with a mechanism that's in the Chemkin format, it will need to be converted:

         $ source /wherever/cantera/is/installed/setup_cantera